Updated: March 28, 2025

 The way ecommerce used to work isn’t working anymore.
-Traditional supply chain planning technologies and processes fall short of changing gear in the face of black swan events — that now happen at a greater scale, causing intense swings in the global market.
-In 10 out of 10 cases, outdated forecasts backfire, setting businesses up for lost sales, excess inventory, and dissatisfied customers.
+Traditional supply chain planning technologies and processes fail to adjust to global and local black swan events.
+In 10 out of 10 cases, outdated forecasts backfire, setting ecommerce businesses up for lost sales, excess inventory levels, and dissatisfied customers.

 How accurate demand forecasting can save the day for your ecom operations

 Ecommerce forecasting tools cannot predict future demand with surgical precision, but that’s not what they’re designed for.
-By combining historical sales data with market trends, product information, and other insights, ecommerce demand forecasting provides the intelligence needed for business owners to roll with the punches, regardless of the variables.
+By combining historical sales data with market trends, product information, and other insights, ecommerce demand forecasting provides the intelligence needed for business owners to decrease unnecessary expenses, regardless of the variables.

-Ideally, companies should have a balanced amount of raw materials or manufactured products on hand — enough to accelerate fulfillment, but not too much to increase inventory and warehousing costs.
+Ideally, ecommerce businesses should have an agile supply chain and a balanced amount of raw materials or manufactured products on hand — enough to satisfy demand without increasing inventory and warehousing costs.
 In reality, 70% to 80% of retailers’ cash is tied up in inventory.

-Building on historical data and consumer preferences, demand forecasting solutions provide a data-driven basis for calculating future sales and predicting expected revenue.
-Along with incoming cash flows, business owners can leverage demand data to size up upcoming expenses associated with fulfillment and procurement — and in some cases, even negotiate discounts with suppliers.
+Demand forecasting solutions build on historical data and consumer preferences to predict future sales and expected revenue.
+Along with incoming cash flows, business owners can leverage demand data to size up upcoming expenses associated with fulfillment and procurement — and, say, decrease their overhead spending by negotiating discounts with suppliers.

-Ecommerce sales forecasting tools also outline peak periods and times of cash flow blues, allowing ecommerce businesses to optimize expenses.
+Ecommerce sales forecasting tools also outline periods of high demand and times of cash flow blues, allowing ecommerce businesses to optimize expenses and pricing strategies.

 Advertising and marketing optimization

-Merchants can use the combination of demand forecasting tools and market research to get a handle on the right target audience and focus marketing efforts on customers more likely to purchase their products.
-A detailed snapshot of seasonal trends and peak seasons also enables companies to optimize their marketing strategies and align campaign timing with commerce demand upticks.
+Merchants can combine demand planning with market research to identify the right target audience and focus marketing efforts on the most-likely-to-purchase customers.
+Demand forecasting tools for peak periods and slowdowns also enable companies to optimize their marketing strategies and budgets and align campaign timing with commerce demand upticks.

 Take your demand forecasting for ecommerce to the next level

-Ecommerce data forecasting is fraught with challenges.
-Shifting consumer behavior, market volatility, supply chain disruptions, and data hiccups can all cloud the judgment of your forecasting efforts.
-Let’s look into the most significant obstacles that affect demand forecasting accuracy.
+Shifting customer behavior, market volatility, supply chain disruptions, and data hiccups can all cloud the judgment of your forecasting efforts.
+Let’s look into the most significant obstacles that influence demand forecasting accuracy.

-Demand precision hinges on comprehensive data input, including historical sales data, market trends, consumer surveys, and any other indicators at your disposal.
-Limited data scope that ignores purchase history, demand patterns, broader economic triggers, and other drivers can lead to unreliable insights.
+Accurately predicting customer demand is only possible when hinged on comprehensive data input, including previous sales data, market trends, consumer surveys, and any other indicators at your disposal.
+Limited data scope that ignores purchase history, demand patterns, broader economic indicators, and other drivers can lead to unreliable insights.

 Data management issues